-Four of every ten dollars invested in research in 2019 on childhood and adolescent cancers came from the Canadian Institutes of Health Research (CIHR).
-Other key funders included the Canadian Cancer Society (CCS), Ontario Institute for Cancer Research (OICR), Genome Canada, The Terry Fox Research Institute (TFRI), The Cole Foundation, Fonds de recherche du Québec - Santé (FRQS), and the Canada Research Chairs Program.
+Nearly half (47%) of the 2021 research invested in childhood and adolescent cancers came from CIHR.
+Other key funders included: Genome Canada, the Canadian Cancer Society (CCS), the Canada Research Chairs Program (CRCP), Ontario Institute for Cancer Research (OICR), Fonds de recherche du Québec - Santé (FRQS), Ontario Ministry of Colleges and Universities (OMCU), The Terry Fox Research Institute (TFRI) and The Cole Foundation.

-Investment by Funding Mechanism In terms of funding mechanisms, operating grants (direct support) formed the largest share of the investment (80% in 2015-2019 up from 66% in 2005-2009).
-Over three-quarters of the operating grant investment was for biomedical research projects.
+Investment by Funding Mechanism In terms of funding mechanisms, operating grants (direct support) formed the largest share of the investment (80% in 2017-2021 up from 69% in 2007-2011).
+Over 70% of the operating grant investment was for biomedical research projects.